ouicate/gonka/proposals/fraud-detection-v2/README.md

 - **Description**: Inference are scheduled to node but not executed.
 Detected as TA records `MsgStartInference` TX.
 Currently participants must be available for at least 95% of transferred request.
 - **Detection**: The system tracks missed requests in two ways:
+    - **Inference Timeouts**: When an inference is started via `MsgStartInference`, a timeout is set for it based on the `ExpirationBlocks` network parameter (`x/inference/keeper/msg_server_start_inference.go:addTimeout()`).
+At the end of each block, the network checks for inferences that have reached their expiration height.
+If a timed-out inference is still in the `STARTED` status, it is marked as `EXPIRED`, and the executor's `MissedRequests` counter for the epoch is incremented (`x/inference/module/module.go:handleExpiredInference()`).
     - **Epoch-End Slashing Check**: At the end of each epoch, checks if a participant missed more than 5% of their assigned inference requests (`x/inference/keeper/collateral.go:CheckAndSlashForDowntime()`).
 The calculation is `missedPercentage = MissedRequests / (InferenceCount + MissedRequests)`.
 No penalty is applied if the participant had no work assigned.
     - **Reputation Impact**: Tracks miss percentages per epoch and applies cumulative penalties to reputation score (`x/inference/module/module.go:calculateParticipantReputation()`, `x/inference/calculations/reputation.go:CalculateReputation()`).
 Penalties apply when missed request rate exceeds 1% (`MissPercentageCutoff` parameter).
 - **Penalties**: